Five separate studies leave no doubt: CMOs and strong marketing teams are essential for company success.

 Fact 1: Strong marketing departments have a clear positive effect on firm performance.

-A breakthrough study of 612 publicly traded U.S. firms over 16 years, across 60 industries, published in the Journal of Marketing, reported an important discovery: powerful marketing departments have a clear positive impact on long-term stock returns and short-term return on assets (ROA).
-Researchers Feng et al proved firms that gave marketers a prominent role execute stronger marketing and make overall better strategic market decisions.
+A breakthrough study, conducted over 16 years, analyzed 612 publicly traded U.S. firms spanning 60 industries.
+Published in the Journal of Marketing, it revealed a significant discovery: robust marketing departments have a consistently positive influence on long-term stock returns and short-term return on assets (ROA).
+Researchers, led by Feng et al., demonstrated that companies that prioritize marketers in strategic roles tend to excel in marketing and make better overall strategic decisions in the market.”

-> In short: A strong marketing function drives business performance.
+➤ In summary: A strong marketing function drives business performance.

-A second breakthrough study proves that companies with a CMO in the top management team, compared to firms without a CMO, achieve on average 15% better financial performance (measured by Tobin-q).
-Using data from 155 publicly traded U.S. firms over a 12 year period, the findings of German et al make a strong case for the positive financial impact of having a CMO.
+A second groundbreaking study provides compelling evidence that companies with a Chief Marketing Officer (CMO) in their top management team outperform firms without a CMO by an average of 15%, as measured by Tobin’s q.
+Using data from a 12-year analysis of 155 publicly traded U.S. firms, the research conducted by German et al. strongly supports the positive financial impact of having a CMO.

-Fact 3: CEOs recognize CMOs as the number one shapers of forward-looking company strategy.
+Fact 3: CMOs are the #1 drivers of forward-looking company strategy

-Many marketers work in complex structures and often lack decision power over all four marketing Ps: price, product, promotion, and placement.
-But marketers are more powerful than many think.
-In a second study (also published in The 12 Powers of a Marketing Leader, we researched the causal effects of marketers’ perceived business impact and career success.
-In a large sample of 1,232 senior marketers from 74 countries, we could prove that leadership behaviors and technical skills combined drive over 52% of CMO’s career success and over 77% of their market success.
-Of course, external factors like budgets, aligned goals, company culture, role clarity, and top management support matter.
-But marketers can overcome many of these challenges by displaying strong leadership.
+Many Chief Marketing Officers (CMOs) operate within complex organizational structures and may not always have decision-making authority over all four marketing Ps: price, product, promotion, and placement.
+However, it’s important to recognize that CMOs wield more influence than commonly believed.
+In a second study, also featured in The 12 Powers of a Marketing Leader, we conducted research to explore the causal effects of marketers’ perceived business impact and career success.
+Our study involved a substantial sample of 1,232 senior marketers from 74 countries, and it demonstrated that marketing leadership behaviors account for over 52% of CMO business impact.
+While external factors like budgets, aligned goals, company culture, role clarity, and top management support undoubtedly play a role, strong leadership is the 1# driver for CMO business success.

-In short: Marketers have the power to drive both their firm’s and their own success.
+➤ In summary: CMOs have the power to drive their firm’s success—and their own.

-There has never been more evidence for the importance of strong marketing teams.
+There has never been more evidence for the importance of strong marketing.
+Spread the word!